-Capitol Reef National Park is certainly one of the best places you can visit in Utah, but this smaller park offers a different take on photography compared to its Mighty 5 siblings.
-None of the other bigger parks have an iconic wooden barn pre-loaded with an incredible backdrop, an orchard for picking fruits or a quaint wooden schoolhouse.
+Capitol Reef National Park is one of the best places you can visit in Utah, and this smaller park offers a different take on photography compared to its famous Mighty 5 siblings.
+None of the more popular parks have an iconic wooden barn pre-loaded with an incredible backdrop, an orchard for picking fruits or a quaint wooden schoolhouse.

 We first visited Capitol Reef in October 2019 as part of a three month US road trip.
 During our visit, we spent one amazing day photographing the vibrant fall colors in this smaller park.
 However, the one mistake we made was not giving ourselves enough time because we had a jammed packed Utah road trip itinerary.

-We expected amazing photo ops at the bigger name parks, which made photography at Capitol Reef National Park a welcome surprise package.
-At this time, we were still using our beginner level Sony a6000, but all the photos in this guide have been taken by us.
+We expected amazing photo ops at the bigger parks, which made photography at Capitol Reef National Park a welcome surprise package.
+Back then we were still using our beginner level Sony a6000 to take the photos you’ll see in this guide.
 Since our visit, we have seriously upgraded our camera equipment so we hope to return in the future to recapture this stunning national park.
-Read more about us.
+Okay, let’s begin!

 1. Main Entrance